UW-UPL/Documentation/Start-Of-Semester-Checklist.md

   - Special events
   - Issues and blockages
   - Who still needs to do their "one event" - by name
+  - Resolve any outstanding GitHub issues
 - Reclaim all books from library loans, start new loan sheet
+- Clean the lab (including refrigerator)
+- Add any outstanding signup (new user) forms
+- Get new supplies